srmooon/RDP-Wrapper-installer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🛡️ Security & Antivirus Information

+**⚠️ Important:** Some antivirus software may flag this tool as a false positive due to:
+- PyInstaller packaging (common with Python executables)
+- Administrative privileges requirement
+- System registry modifications
+- Batch file execution

+**✅ This is completely normal and expected.** The tool is open source, and you can:
+- Review all source code in this repository
+- Build from source yourself using the provided Python script
+- Check our [Security Information](SECURITY.md) for detailed analysis

+**🔍 VirusTotal Status:** Typically 6-8 false positives out of 70+ engines (standard for PyInstaller)

 ## ⚠️ Disclaimer

 This software is provided "as is", without warranties.
 Use at your own risk.
 The developer is not responsible for damages caused by using this tool.